Ansh757/project-git-good/deliverable-1/planning.md

  * Focus on *what* your product does, and avoid discussing *how* you're going to implement it.
    For example: This is not the time or the place to talk about which programming language and/or framework you are planning to use.
  * **Feel free (and very much encouraged) to include useful diagrams, mock-ups and/or links**.

+ Guided Hike -- the hike that guides you as move across the trail.
+People can travel and go anything they want -- they will get their own interests.
+The person's interests: ie: animals, birds | cultural history Wht it will do is the: tell them about it?
+ Fitlers -- some poeple want to vocalziation/ text -- viusually impaired. -- Vibrations.

+ Administrator - can see which info stays and stuff -- maintentaince -- blooms.

+ Core functionalities:
+  - BasicProduct - Process of adding - georeferenced - notifies them (vocal/text).
+30 seconds.  plant/animal

+ Arrow on the way they are -- ie: compass???
+ Changes season by season -- they wont find it.
+They have checked off the toogle (invasive species) example he used wild mustard. tracks of wolves -- beaver -- birds (more like the waze app) people can have a point of the activity (expiry dates in the activity) Plants/aniaml seasonal.

+ Only can listen to it if the filter is checked.
+More of a discorvery thing??
+ Outcome: engages, relative to the people,

+ employer interests: indigneous history
+Access only if they are there - sense of discovery transforming the torusim.

+Audio - default? - Administrator voice? - highlights, significance

 #### Q2: Who are your target users?